Skip to main content

 Chloroplast and Nuclear Genes

 Chloroplast genes are inherited maternally and are located in the chloroplasts, while nuclear genes are found in the cell nucleus and follow Mendelian inheritance patterns.
-In Chlamydomonas, mutations in either type of gene can confer resistance to antibiotics like streptomycin, affecting the organism's phenotype.
+In Chlamydomonas, mutations in either type of gene can lead to phenotypic changes, such as antibiotic resistance.
 Understanding the distinction between these gene types is crucial for predicting inheritance patterns in crosses.

 Recommended video: